 Eligible Applicants: Landowners; public agencies; nonprofit groups with 501(c)3 status; local government agencies; California Native American Tribes that are either federally recognized or Tribes on the contact list maintained by the Native American Heritage Commission; Groundwater Sustainability Agencies; and Watermasters implementing an approved groundwater sustainability plan or approved alternative to a groundwater sustainability plan.
 Applicants should be locally-based or illustrate strong local partnerships in the Merced Subbasin.

-One application will be considered per applicant for this RFP; additional projects may be considered per applicant in the event of a rolling solicitation.
+One application will be considered at a time per applicant for this RFP.

 Project Prioritization